Mortgage Basics: Your Top Questions Answered

 4. How do interest rates impact monthly mortgage payments?

-They’re linked directly.
+Interest rates and monthly mortgage payments are linked.
 The smallest change in interest rates, whether it goes up or down, will make a difference in your monthly payment.
-It might not seem like a big deal if your payment changes by just a few dollars, but over the life of a loan 15, 20, or 30 years, that really adds up.
+While a slight increase or decrease may only change your payment by a few dollars each month, over a 15-, 20-, or 30-year loan term, those differences add up significantly.

 5. What credit score do buyers typically need to qualify for a mortgage?